Prevent Frozen Pipes this Winter with These Fall Water Maintenance Tips

 - Seal foundation: Check the points where outside pipes enter your home and caulk around the opening to close any spaces.
 You should also close your foundation vents.
 By sealing off the vents and entry points of the pipes, you can help reduce excess cold air from entering the home that could cause the pipes to freeze.
 Just remember to reopen the foundation vents in the spring.

 Pipe Maintenance Tips Inside Your Home

-Frozen pipes are highly inconvenient in the winter and if the pipes are not thawed out quickly enough, they could burst and cause water damage.
-If you follow these pipe maintenance tips this fall, you can help prevent frozen pipes and reduce the risk of pipe bursts in and around your home.
+Frozen pipes are highly inconvenient in the winter and if the pipes are not thawed quickly enough, they could burst and cause water damage.
+If you take care of the pipe maintenance described above in the fall, you can help prevent frozen pipes and reduce the risk of pipe bursts in and around your home.

 However, even with the proper maintenance, it is still possible for pipes to burst in the middle of winter.
 Remember to turn off the water shut-off valve if a pipe bursts and contact a professional for water damage restoration.
 These professionals will remove the water that has spilled into your home and restore the damage to the affected areas.